DEQdsobota/Oregon-North-Coast-Dissolved-Oxygen-Visualizer/README.md

 # North Coast Continuous Dissolved Oxygen Visualizer

-This app is to help visualize dissolved oxygen data around 14 sampling locations in Oregon's North Coast region over the span of about a decade.
+This app is to help visualize dissolved oxygen data from rivers and estuaries in Oregon's North Coast region over the past decade.

 ## Usability